What We Fund

 Our funding focuses on populations whose health needs are not being met due to income, age, race, ethnicity, geography or other barriers.

 Typically we consider grants for project, general operating support and capacity building.
-On occasion, we also consider requests for capital funding if the proposed efforts have a demonstrable link to our community outcomes, strategies and program areas.
-In each case, funding opportunity criteria guide specifically what will be funded and in general we define these areas as follows:
+On occasion, we also consider requests for capital funding if the proposed efforts have a demonstrable link to our community outcomes and strategies.
+In each case, funding opportunity or program criteria guide specifically what will be funded and in general we define these areas as follows:

 - Project: specific sets of activities carried out over a defined period of time.